svewap/nnrestapi/Documentation/Requests/Requests/30_Variables.rst

 +--------------------------------------------+---------------------------------------------------------------------+

-Dependeny injections with request arguments
+Dependency injections with request arguments
 ~~~~~~~~~~~~

 Remember, that you can always use Dependeny Injection to automatically pass request-